Get Started with Chatter

 Let’s talk.

 Talking in a business is like water in a river.
 Without the water, no river.
 Chatter is the river of your Salesforce organization (org).
-So, when you have something to say, #TakeItToChatter—the best platform for collaboration anywhere.
+So, when you have something to say, #TakeItToChatter—a great platform for collaboration.
 Discuss business with colleagues, experts, and customers; preserve those discussions; and revisit them whenever you like.
 Stay focused on the things you want to get done.

 Let’s look at the latest, greatest Chatter version: Lightning Experience.

-If you haven’t already, log in to Trailhead, then launch your Trailhead Playground by clicking Launch at the bottom of this page.
+If you haven’t already, log in to Trailhead and launch your Trailhead Playground by clicking Launch at the bottom of this page.
 Make sure that you switch to Lightning Experience to complete this module.
 If you haven’t yet enabled Lightning Experience, do that now.

 Meet the Chatter Page